Mauwii/sftp/AciPersist/readme.md

 # ACI-Persistence

+## Introduction

+Mount this Folder to your Azure Container Instance as `/mnt/acipersist`.
+In this way you can:

+* enjoy persistent Hostkeys which makes file transfers more secure for you and your customers
+* manage Userconfigurationfile without rebuilding your Container
+* manage the SFTP Server's SSH Host keys
+* manage the SFTP User's public Keys

+If you are prototyping (or just lazy) you can even mount the Folder directly out of this git Repository.

 ## Configuration

-Mount this Folder to your Azure Container Instance as /mnt/acipersist.
-In this way you can enjoy persistent Hostkeys which makes your (or your customers) file transfers more secure.

-If you are prototyping (or just lazy) you can even mount the Folder directly out of this git Repository.

 ### Persistent Host Keys

-Your SFTP Server's SSH Certificates can be placed in [userkeypubs](./userkeypubs).
-If this Folder doesn't contain a keyfile which's filename beginns with `ssh_host_`, the Keys which are automatically generated in first run will be copied there.
+Your SFTP Server's SSH Certificates can be placed in [hostkeys](./hostkeys).
+If this Folder doesn't contain a keyfile which's filename matches `ssh_host_rsa_key` or `ssh_host_ed25519`, the missing Keys will be generated in first run and then copied over.

+#### Todo

+* add automatic public key generation/update

 ### Scripts to run